Klibs

 Klibs are plugins which provide extra functionality to unikernels.

-As of Nanos b66be2b there are 13 klibs in the kernel source tree:
+As of Nanos 9dc963b there are 16 klibs in the kernel source tree:

 • cloud_init - used for Azure && env config init

-• cloud_azure - use to check in to the Azure meta-data service - not available in config (auto-included by cloud_init)
+• cloud_azure - implements the Azure VM agent (not available in config, auto-included by cloud_init)

 • cloudwatch - use to implement cloudwatch agent for AWS